 Recent examples of work or case studies

-- Representing a family run care provider in Kent in defending action by CQC to cancel the registration of its care home.
+- Representing a family run care provider in Kent in defending an action by CQC to cancel the registration of its care home.
 This included providing support and advice on both strategy and how to achieve compliance, providing representation through Tribunal appeal proceedings and successfully negotiating with CQC to dispose of the appeal without the need for a Tribunal hearing.

 - Representing a large national care provider in defending a prosecution by CQC.